PrimordialMoros/Bending/CONTRIBUTING.md

 ### Code Style

 - Follow java naming conventions
-- Uses a mixture of FP (recommended where possible as it makes code more concise and readable) and classic OOP as appropriate
+- Use a mixture of FP (recommended where possible as it makes code more concise and readable) and classic OOP as appropriate
 - If in doubt, try to emulate the surrounding code's style

 ## Project Layout